Cloud condensation nuclei

-Cloud condensation nuclei (CCNs), also known as cloud seeds, are small particles typically 0.2 µm, or one hundredth the size of a cloud droplet.
+Cloud condensation nuclei (CCNs), also known as cloud seeds, are small particles typically 0.2 μm, or one hundredth the size of a cloud droplet.
 CCNs are a unique subset of aerosols in the atmosphere on which water vapour condenses.
 This can affect the radiative properties of clouds and the overall atmosphere.
-Water requires a non-gaseous surface to make the transition from a vapour to a liquid; this process is called condensation.
+Water vapour requires a non-gaseous surface to make the transition to a liquid; this process is called condensation.

 In the atmosphere of Earth, this surface presents itself as tiny solid or liquid particles called CCNs.
 When no CCNs are present, water vapour can be supercooled at about −13 C for 5–6 hours before droplets spontaneously form.
 This is the basis of the cloud chamber for detecting subatomic particles.

-The concept of CCN is used in cloud seeding, which tries to encourage rainfall by seeding the air with condensation nuclei.
+The concept of CCN (must associate to a supersaturation ratio) is used in cloud seeding, which tries to encourage rainfall by seeding the air with condensation nuclei (CN, which does not associate to supersaturation ratio).
 It has further been suggested that creating such nuclei could be used for marine cloud brightening, a climate engineering technique.
 Some natural environmental phenomena, such as the one proposed in the CLAW hypothesis also arise from the interaction between naturally produced CCNs and cloud formation.

 Properties

 Size

-A typical raindrop is about 2 mm in diameter, a typical cloud droplet is on the order of 0.02 mm, and a typical cloud condensation nucleus (aerosol) is on the order of 0.0001 mm or 0.1 µm or greater in diameter.
+A typical raindrop is about 2 mm in diameter, a typical cloud droplet is on the order of 0.02 mm, and a typical cloud condensation nucleus (aerosol) is on the order of 0.0001 mm or 0.1 μm or greater in diameter.
 The number of cloud condensation nuclei in the air can be measured at ranges between around 100 to 1000 per cm3.
+The size distribution and chemical composition of CCNs over oceans usually have obvious differences compared to those over land.
 The total mass of CCNs injected into the atmosphere has been estimated at 2×10^12 kg over a year's time.